tristanh00/Astro/README.md

 # Astro 🚀✨

-Discord Space Bot to get space related info such as planet information, ISS crew members, SpaceX launch data, Mars rover information and more!
+Discord Space Bot to get space facts and stats, such as, planet information, ISS crew members, SpaceX launch data, Mars rover information and more!

 ### Commands:
 - spacex latest